Dated 12 February 2021

 - in accordance with our legitimate interests (in circumstances where your interests and fundamental rights do not override our interests);

-- to personalise your experience on this website;
+- to personalise your experience on the Website and the case management system (CMS);

 - to provide customer services, including to respond to your enquiries and fulfil any of your requests for information;